-History is more tangible when you can hold it in your hands; more immediate when you can experience the same images the ancients did on their coins.
-The world's first social media has time-traveled to modern times in the form of ancient hand-stamped coins issued by the likes of Alexander the Great, Julius Caesar, Cleopatra and more.
+History is more tangible when you hold it in your hands; more immediate as you contemplate the images ancient leaders engraved onto their coins.
+The world's first social media preceded the Internet and has time-traveled from ancient to modern times.

 Chapter 1: The Ancients takes you from the founding of Rome in 753 BC to Philip's preparations to invade Asia in 336 BC.
 Think Croesus and the invention of coins, Herodotus and the invention of history, and the Golden Age of Greece.